 Quicken and Mint are two different services.
 Mint offers a free-spending tracking and budget planning app.
 Quicken is a more complex personal finance software that enables you to pay bills and manage business taxes and expenses.

-If you’re looking for a simple and easy-to-use budget and spending tracking app, Mint is probably what you want.
+If you’re looking for a simple and easy-to-use personal budgeting app, Mint is probably what you want.

 If you’re looking for more complex financial planning software, you might consider paying for Quicken.